darjutak/docs.scala-lang/_sips/minutes/2017-10-24-sip-minutes.md

 ### [SIP-33: Match infix and prefix types to meet expression rules](http://docs.scala-lang.org/sips/make-types-behave-like-expressions.html)
 [YouTube time: 03'14''-03'12''](https://youtu.be/aIc-o1pcRhw?t=194)

 **Jorge** introduces the SIP adding that Oron provided the implementation for associativity of the infix type, not for the prefix type. **Martin** makes the remark that Dotty does the same thing.
 He continues by saying he is "skeptical" about *prefix* types, as it seems to be another feature and "a necessary compromise to the mathematical conventions".
-On the other hand, he believes that once the roots for the associativity are fixed ??
-PLEASE ADD, I DONT UNDERSTAND WHAT HE SAYS.
+On the other hand, he believes that once the roots for the associativity are fixed **??
+PLEASE ADD, I DONT UNDERSTAND WHAT HE SAYS.**
-**Martin** concludes by saying "yes" to the infix part and "no" to the prefix part. **Adriaan** agrees.
+**Martin** concludes by saying "yes" to the infix part and "no" to the prefix part. **Adriaan** agrees and adds that the best way to go forward would be to split up the SIP, based on the "one idea one SIP" motto, noting that *prefix* and *infix* types, even though related, are not dependent therefore should be treated separately.
+The Committee agrees with Adriaan.

+**Conclusion** The SIP 35 should be split in two separate SIPs, underlining that one related to *prefix* types needs more convincing as for now it looks like a "dead-end".
+The *infix* type has sound ground and should be worked on.
+The feedback will be given to the author.